-LOW BASIC, AND D/131C110 riciziti /aib / ID IT IT CLD GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 27% 86 GENDER: About eight percent more boys than girls at our school scored Proficient or Advanced.
-Girls 19% 77 English proficient 37% 92 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 6% 71 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 17% 129 INCOME: About 30 percent fewer students from lower-income families scored Proficient or Advanced than our Not low income 47% 34 other students.
-Learning disabled DATA STATISTICA ALLY UNRELIABLE N/S 13 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 25% 150 tested with learning disabilities was too small to be statistically significant.
-Hispanic/Latino 21% 135 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 45% 98 GENDER: About three percent more girls than boys at our school scored Proficient or Advanced.
+Girls 48% 97 English proficient 72% 103 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 20% 92 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 45% 187 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AV 'AILABLE N/A 8 were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled DATA STATISTICALI Y UNRELIABLE N/S 21 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 53% 174 tested with learning disabilities was too small to be statistically significant.
+Hispanic/Latino 44% 173 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
 The degree of variance will differ from school to school.
-Measures of the achievement gap are beyond the scope of this report.
+Measures of the achievement